Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Introduction

 The structure of the paper is as follows.
-Section~\ref{Methodology} provides a concise review of spatial multivariate models.
+Section~\ref{sec:methodology} provides a concise review of spatial multivariate models.
 Building on this foundation, we highlight key challenges and introduce the core components of our proposed mixed-type multivariate spatial model.
 We then extend this model to high-dimensional settings by incorporating the Vecchia approximation for improved scalability.
-In Section~\ref{Bayesian computation}, we present an MCMC algorithm for scalable Bayesian inference.
-Section~\ref{Predictive modeling} focuses on fast predictive inference, while Section~\ref{Data analysis} explores the performance of our approach through both simulated and real data analysis.
-Finally, in Section~\ref{Discussions}, we summarize our contributions and outline promising directions for future research.
+In Section~\ref{sec:bayesian_computation}, we present an MCMC algorithm for scalable Bayesian inference.
+Section~\ref{sec:predictive_modeling} focuses on fast predictive inference, while Section~\ref{sec:data_analysis} explores the performance of our approach through both simulated and real data analysis.
+Finally, in Section~\ref{sec:discussions}, we summarize our contributions and outline promising directions for future research.
+Additional discussions and numerical experiments are provided in the Supplementary Materials, with sections therein denoted by the prefix ``S''.
+Equations referred from the Supplementary Materials are denoted by ``E\S''.